Copyright 2024. Anglican Church of the Valley. All Rights Reserved.

 After you take a seat, you'll notice the altar is draped in a beautifully embroidered linen in a color appropriate to the church season.
 On top of the altar you'll see something draped in a matching linen.
 That's the chalice (cup) and paten (plate) used to distribute the bread and wine to all baptized Christians as the central part of the Eucharist service.

 During the service the congregation stands for some elements, sits during lessons and sermon, and stands or kneels at other times.
 Usually indications about standing or sitting are in the bulletin.
 We stand for hymns - except for the offertory hymn.
-For the confession and Eucharistic prayers, you see people standing and kneeling.
-You can choose to do either.
+For the confession and Eucharistic prayers, you see people standing, sitting and kneeling.
+You can choose to do what is comfortable for you.
 There are kneelers available in the area to the right of the altar before the service.

 You will notice that the liturgy opens with prayer and praise, then presents portions of scriptures and a psalm.
 The reading of a portion of the Gospels is followed by a sermon offering us perspective on the Word of God.
 Then we move to a section of prayers of the people - our petitions to God for His guidance or help.
-After offering our alms to God, we go into the more formal Eucharist portion of the service where we consecrate bread and wine as the Body and Blood of Christ and then actually partake of those Holy Elements.
+After offering our alms to God, we greet each other and present our offerings.
+We then go into the more formal Eucharist portion of the service where we consecrate bread and wine as the Body and Blood of Christ and then actually partake of those Holy Elements.

 Our Holy Communion or Eucharist is open to all baptized Christians, not just Anglicans.
 If you are not baptized and would like to learn about baptism and other church sacraments, just ask any member of the clergy.